 Destination weddings in Jamaica at Ocho Rios provide a unique vacation experience.
 Translating to “eight rivers” in Spanish, Ocho Rios is actually a misnomer.
 The name was likely a British mix-up, as this former fishing village is better known for its stunning waterfalls.
 Dunn’s River Falls is one of Jamaica’s most photographed landmarks, with a natural set of cascading “stairs” that travelers climb with the help of tour guides.
-The falls pool into the Caribbean Sea on the western end of the village on iconic white sand shores – the perfect place for a beach wedding in Jamaica.
+The falls pool into the Caribbean Sea on the western end of the village on an iconic white sand beach.
 Aside from its waterfalls, this resort town is also a popular tourist stop for cruise lines, meaning there is plenty of night life.

 For Couples planning an Ocho Rios wedding in Jamaica, photo IDs plus proof of citizenship are required.
 Divorce and death decrees are also required as applicable.
 French Canadians need a notarized translated copy of all documents.
 Check with your Certified Destination Wedding Specialist for more details.

 Passports are required for visitors entering Jamaica.
 If you are a citizen of the US, visit travel.state.gov for more information on travel documents needed.
 For Canadian travelers, visit travel.gc.ca for relevant travel information.

 The official language of Jamaica is English, though variations of Jamaican English are widely spoken.